dive4dec/equiz-chart/README.md

 ### LTI
-Go to Plugins->Authentication->Manage authentication, Enable LTI Go to Plugins->Enrolments->Manage enrol plugins, Enable Publish as LTI tool
+Go to Plugins->Authentication->Manage authentication, Enable LTI

+Go to Plugins->Enrolments->Manage enrol plugins, Enable Publish as LTI tool

 ### Jobeinabox
 Go to Plugins->Question types->CodeRunner,
-Modify the field Jobe server" to "jobe",
+Modify the field "Jobe server" to "jobe",
-Modify the Jobe API-key to be blank.
+Modify the field "Jobe API-key" to be blank.

 Go to General->Security->HTTP security,
-Modify the cURL blocked hosts list to be blank.
+Modify the field "cURL blocked hosts list" to be blank.